-The figure on the right depicts a section of a clad cylindrical fiber showing the core with refractive index of N1 and the clad with index of N2.
+The figure above depicts a section of a clad cylindrical fiber showing the core with refractive index of N1 and the clad with index of N2.
 Also shown is a light ray entering the end of the fiber at angle (A), reflecting from the interface down the fiber.
-However, if angle A becomes too great, the light will not reflect at the interface, but will go out the side of the fiber and be lost.
+However, if angle A becomes too great, the light will not reflect at the interface, but will leak out the side of the fiber and be lost.
 This angle, beyond which light cannot be carried in a fiber, is called the CRITICAL ANGLE and may be calculated from the two indices of refraction.

 To calculate the Critical Angle, first determine the N.A.
 (Numerical Aperture).The N.A. of any glass combination may be calculated as follows: (where N1= the index of refraction of the core glass), and N2=(the index of refraction of the cladding glass):

 For example, taking 1.62 for N1 and 1.52 for N2 , we find the NA to be .56.
 By calculating the arc sine (sin-1) of .56 ( 34 degrees) we determine THE CRITICAL ANGLE.

 As this fiber accepts light up to 34 degrees off axis in any direction, we define the ACCEPTANCE ANGLE of the fiber as twice the critical angle or in this case, 68 degrees.

 For your further information, the F/ NUMBER EQUIVALENT of the N.A. is calculated as follows: